Thời sự: Edition before 1997

-VTV News before 1997 was broadcast after the program Những bông hoa nhỏ in the morning, afternoon and evening (19:17) daily in a pre-recorded form on VTV1 and VTV2 until September 1997.
+VTV News before 1997 was broadcast after the program Little Flowers in the morning, afternoon and evening daily in a pre-recorded form on VTV1 and VTV2 until September 1997.

-Major Edition (since 1997)
+Main editions

 News at 19:00

-The main version began to air when VTV3 broadcast the evening program in October 1997, broadcast live at 19:00 daily on VTV1 and VTV3 of the program with sole anchor (from 1997 to December 29, 1997), solo anchors (from December 30, 2013 to present), usually spend most of its time covering important domestic news.
-The first information in the program is usually the activities of the Party, the State, the National Assembly, the Government...leaders; announce press releases, announcements and meetings of the Government, the National Assembly, and authorities at all levels; speaking on major economic and policy issues.
-The program also reflects the official positions of the Communist Party of Vietnam on many issues.
-Then there will be socio-economic information.
-Other important stories and international news are often placed at the end of the program or interspersed with domestic news (except for important news, which will sometimes be reported earlier).
-Occasionally the program will also feature a special 5 to 10 minute commentary section devoted to particularly prominent domestic issues, presenting by another editor/correspondent.
-The 19:00 News is rebroadcast on VTV2 at 22:00, with additional interpretation in sign language for the hearing impaired.
+The main version began to air when VTV3 broadcast the evening program in October 1997, broadcast live at 7:00 PM ICT daily on VTV1 and VTV3, with anchors covering domestic news.
+The first information in the program is usually the activities of the Party, the State, the National Assembly, and the Government on major economic and policy issues.
+The program also reflects the official positions of the Communist Party of Vietnam.
+Other important stories and international news are often placed at the end of the program or interspersed with domestic news.
+Occasionally, the program will also feature a special section devoted to prominent domestic issues, presented by another correspondent.
+The 19:00 news is rebroadcast on VTV2 at 22:00, with sign language interpretation.